Stanton Street Synagogue

 One of the few surviving tenement-style synagogues, it was listed on the National Register of Historic Places in 2002.
 That same year, the synagogue's congregants went to court over an attempt by its rabbi and board members to sell the aging structure to an organization run by a Jesuit priest.
 The resultant settlement and media attention led to a resurgence in interest in the synagogue.
-In 2012 its membership stands at about 100 congregants, representing a wide, intergenerational mix.
-The Stanton Street Synagogue was founded as a traditional, or Orthodox, house of worship and remains so until today.
+In 2012 its membership stood at about 100 congregants, representing a wide, intergenerational mix.
+The Stanton Street Synagogue was founded as an Orthodox congregation.